Capital Credits Program

 Capital Credits may be retired (paid) at the discretion of the Chugach Electric Board of Directors when the cooperative has met certain financial requirements and other obligations.
 A retirement cycle is the period of time between the allocation and retirement of the Capital Credits.
 Chugach has a goal of retiring Capital Credits after approximately 25 years.

-- In order to receive a Capital Credit retirement refund in 2016, you needed to be a member receiving electric service in 1990 and/or 1991.
+- In order to receive a Capital Credit retirement refund in 2017, you needed to be a member receiving electric service in 1991.

-- Current members received a bill credit on their December/January billing statement.
+- Current members received a bill credit on their November/December billing statement.
 Members with more than one account, or receiving a check over $600.00, and former members were mailed a check.

 - Members leaving the Chugach system should leave a forwarding address and keep Chugach updated on future moves until all of their allocated capital credits have been retired.